 All students must complete the General Education Core and Christian Studies Core.
-In addition, all Youth Development Studies majors are required to complete the Youth Development Studies Core program and select the minor of their choice as an area of emphasis.
+In addition, all Youth Development Studies majors are required to complete the Youth Development Studies Core program and have the option to select the minor of their choice as an area of emphasis.
 Total credit hours to complete the Youth Development Studies major must equal at least 124 credit hours.